 This exercise has students use the IUCN species Red List to become familiar with the current status of particular species around the world and to explore the likely consequences to humanity and the biota of the extinction of these species.

-This exercise links a daily activity in your students' lives to its biological sources.
+In this exercise, students trace a daily activity to its biological sources.
 By connecting your students' lives to biodiversity in a concrete way, the biodiversity crisis becomes present and personal, and will hopefully engage your students to identify potential solutions to these problems.
+All instructions on how to run this exercise in your classroom can be found in the Solutions document listed below.